 The supplier of the preservatives is responsible for the worldwide standard quality of the named products.
-Rolls-Royce Solutions accepts no liability whatsoever for improper or illegal use of the preservatives which it has approved.
+MTU Friedrichshafen GmbH and MTU Onsite Energy GmbH accept no responsibility whatsoever for improper or illegal use of the preservatives which they have approved.
 Users of the products named in these specifications are therefore obliged to inform themselves of the locally valid regulations.

-As the represervation intervals and the medium also depend on the storage conditions and type of packaging, the warranty shall become invalid in the event of incorrect storage or packaging.
+As the re-preservation intervals and the medium also depend on the storage conditions and type of packaging, the warranty shall become invalid in the event of incorrect storage or packaging.